Finished the Onimai: I’m Now Your Sister! anime and wondering where to pick up the

 Will there be a Season 2 of the Onimai anime?

 There has been no official announcement regarding a Season 2 for Onimai: I’m Now Your Sister! as of early 2026.
-While the first season was well-received and there is more than enough manga content for another season, its production has not been confirmed.
-Fans should follow official news sources for any updates.
+While the first season was well-received and there is more than enough

-Is the Onimai anime a faithful adaptation of the manga?
+Is the Onimai anime a faithful adaptation of the manga ?

 Largely, yes.
 The anime is a faithful adaptation in terms of story, tone, and character arcs.
 However, like most adaptations, it makes changes for pacing.
 It condenses some events, reorders scenes to fit episodic themes, and skips some side chapters.
 The core narrative, however, remains intact.